Centrora/centroradocs/install-joomla.rst

 Install on Joomla!
 Website
 **************************

 The installation of Centrora plugin in a Joomla! website is quite easy.
+Please follow the below steps.
+The method also works to update Centrora to the latest version when you already have Centrora installed.

 **Step 1.**